 Will having Parkinson’s affect my recovery time?

 Being in hospital can be stressful and having Parkinson’s may mean you need longer to recover than someone who doesn’t have the condition.
-If you have any concerns about this, talk to the healthcare team in charge of your treatment or your doctor.
+If you have any concerns about this, talk to the healthcare team.

 If you are receiving hospital care, but do not need to stay in hospital, you are treated as an outpatient.